dzulfiqarfr/jakpost-graphics/2021/2021-08-12-emergency-curbs-cci-rsi/README.md

 # Overview

-This article seeks to explain how the Delta wave reversed the recover among consumers and businesses by looking at consumer confidence and retail sales, as well as mobility and COVID-19 cases.
+This article seeks to explain how the Delta wave reverses recovery among consumers and businesses by looking at consumer confidence and retail sales, as well as mobility and COVID-19 cases.
 Read the article on [this link](https://www.thejakartapost.com/news/2021/08/12/emergency-curbs-reverse-recovery-in-consumer-confidence-retail-sales.html).

 # Data